Verga1/Meeting-Manage/README.md

 ### **Site UI/UX & Browser Compatibility Testing**

 - Manual testing was carried out on this site by the developers family members to review the UX and site responsivness
-- Chrome dev tools were used to review responsivness on multiple device sizes
+- Chrome dev tools were used to review responsivness on multiple devices:
+    - Moto G4
+    - Galaxy S5
+    - Pixel 2/2 XL
+    - iPhone 5/5E/6/7/8/8+/X
+    - iPad/Pro
+    - Surface Duo
+    - Galaxy Fold
 - Cross browser testing was also attempted on Chrome, Firefox and Safari

-### Bugs
+### Fixed Bugs

+- Despite requesting that a user registers and logs in, any page was visible in the browser by copying and pasting the full web address.
+- Fixed issue by implementing function which required the correct user or admin to have access to certain urls.
+This directs the incorrect user to an error page.

  ## DEPLOYMENT